-- Embark's public securities' potential liquidity and trading; - Embark's ability to raise financing in the future; - · Embark's success in retaining or recruiting, or changes required in, its officers, key employees or directors; - the impact of the regulatory environment and complexities with compliance related to such environment; - · factors relating to the business, operations and financial performance of Embark and its subsidiaries, including: - the impact of the COVID-19 pandemic; - the ability of Embark to maintain an effective system of internal controls over financial reporting; - the nature of autonomous driving as an emerging technology; - Embark's limited operating history; - the acceptance of Embark's technology by users and stakeholders in the freight transportation industry; - the expected success of Embark's business model, including its ability to maintain and develop customer relationships; - the ability of Embark to maintain a successful manufacturer-agnostic approach to its technology; - the ability of Embark to achieve and maintain profitability in the future; and
+- Embark's public securities' potential liquidity and trading; - Embark's ability to raise financing in the future; - · Embark's success in retaining or recruiting, or changes required in, its officers, key employees or directors; - · the impact of the regulatory environment and complexities with compliance related to such environment; - factors relating to the business, operations and financial performance of Embark and its subsidiaries, including: - the impact of the COVID-19 pandemic; - overall macroeconomic conditions and the impact on the capital markets; - \circ $\,\,$ the ability of Embark to maintain an effective system of internal controls over financial reporting;

-• other factors detailed under the section entitled "Risk Factors." in this Quarterly Report on Form 10-Q and the section entitled "Risk Factors" in Embark's Annual Report on Form 10-K for the year ended December 31, 2021 as filed with the U.S. Securities and Exchange Commission (the "SEC") on March 21, 2022 (the "Annual Report").
+- the nature of autonomous driving as an emerging technology; - Embark's limited operating history; - the acceptance of Embark's technology by users and stakeholders in the freight transportation industry; - the expected success of Embark's business model, including its ability to maintain and develop customer relationships; - the ability of Embark to maintain a successful manufacturer-agnostic approach to its technology; - the ability of Embark to achieve and maintain profitability in the future; and - other factors detailed under the section entitled "Risk Factors" in this Quarterly Report on Form 10-Q and the section entitled "Risk Factors" in Embark's Annual Report on Form 10-K for the year ended December 31, 2021, as filed with the U.S. Securities and Exchange Commission (the "SEC") on March 21, 2022 (the "Annual Report").